fangweiliang/mqttnetwiki/Client.md

 var response = await rpcClient.ExecuteAsync(timeout, "myMethod", payload, qos);
 ```

 The device (Arduino, ESP8266 etc.) which responds to the request needs to parse the topic and reply to it.
-The following code shows how to implement the handler in C.
+The following code shows how to implement the handler.

 ```C
 // If using the MQTT client PubSubClient it must be ensured